-In the second format, MC10 must be invoked with the name of the batch file preceded by the character '@'.
+In the second format, MC11 must be invoked with the name of the batch file preceded by the character '@'.
 For example, consider a text file called TEST.BAT containing these lines:

+'''

+PRLC /A/T

-PRLC /A /T SENSOR.CKT /A /IA Page="Main" Output="Sense.jpg" LOGIC /DEF "DELAY 1E-7" /NOF "DELAYA" /T LOGIC /DEF "DELAY 2E-7" /NOF "DELAYB" /T
+SENSOR.CKT /A /IA Page="Main" Output="Sense.jpg"

+LOGIC /DEF "DELAY 1E-7" /NOF "DELAYA" /T

+LOGIC /DEF "DELAY 2E-7" /NOF "DELAYB" /T

+'''

-If MC10 is invoked with the command line, MC10 @TEST.BAT, it will:
+If MC11 is invoked with the command line, MC11 @TEST.BAT, it will:

-Load the PRLC.CIR circuit and run an AC and transient analysis.
+- 1. Load the PRLC.CIR circuit and run an AC and transient analysis. - 2.
 Load the SENSOR.CKT circuit and run an AC analysis.
-Create a JPEG file called Sense.jpg that contains an image of the analysis plots in the analysis page called Main.
+Create a JPEG file called Sense.jpg that contains an image of the analysis plots in the analysis page called Main. - 3.
 Load the LOGIC.CIR circuit with the variable DELAY set to 1E-7, then run transient analysis.
-Save the numeric output in the file DELAYA.TNO.
+Save the numeric output in the file DELAYA.TNO. - 4.
 Load the LOGIC.CIR circuit with the variable DELAY set to 2E-7, then run transient analysis.
 Save the numeric output in the file DELAYB.TNO.

-During these analyses, the expressions specified in the circuit file would be plotted during the run and be visible on the screen, but the results would not be saved to disk.
+During the runs, expressions specified in the circuit file would be plotted during the run and be visible on the screen, but the results would not be saved to disk.
 Note that the default circuit file name extension is .CIR.

-By appending an '/S' to the command line, all of the analyses specified in the batch file will be run and the results saved to disk for later recall.
+By appending an '/S' to the command line, the specified will be run and the results saved to disk for later recall.
 By appending an '/R' to the command line the analyses are bypassed and the results merely recalled and plotted.